 The Art and Heritage Collections Policy outlines the framework and principles that guide the development, management, accessibility and appreciation of council’s art and heritage collections - including Art, Public Art and Cultural Heritage Collections – while ensuring the long-term safety, relevance and sustainability of art and cultural collections in council’s care.

-The Heritage Policy outlines cultural heritage and administrative principles that provide direction for allocation of the Heritage Levy (HL) revenue towards endorsed projects and programs in an effective, open and accountable way.
+The Arts and Heritage Policy outlines the administrative principles that provide direction for allocation of the Arts and Heritage Levy revenue towards endorsed projects and programs in an effective, open and accountable way.
 View the 2021 Arts and Heritage Policy.